wp-plugins/thumbnailsforbackend/readme.txt

 === Thumbnails for Backend ===
-Contributors: Giorgio Aquino
+Contributors: G100g
 Tags: thumbnail, admin, backend, list
 Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 0.0.1
+Stable tag: 0.0.2

-Here is a simple plugin to add thumbnails to your Posts list within the WordPress backend.
+Simple plugin to add thumbnails to your Posts list within the WordPress backend.

 == Description ==